nicolashahn/nicolashahn.github.io/_posts/2019-06-01-program-in-python-go-rust.md

-_This is a subjective, primarily developer-ergonomics-based comparison of the three languages from the perspective of a Python developer, but you can [skip to performance comparison](#performance) if you want some hard numbers, [the takeaway](#takeaway) for the tl;dr, or go straight to the [Python](https://github.com/nicolashahn/diffimg), [Go](https://github.com/nicolashahn/diffimg-go), and [Rust](https://github.com/nicolashahn/diffimg-rs) `diffimg` implementations._
+_This is a subjective, primarily developer-ergonomics-based comparison of the three languages from the perspective of a Python developer, but you can [skip to performance comparison](#performance) if you want some hard numbers, [the takeaway](#the-takeaway) for the tl;dr, or go straight to the [Python](https://github.com/nicolashahn/diffimg), [Go](https://github.com/nicolashahn/diffimg-go), and [Rust](https://github.com/nicolashahn/diffimg-rs) `diffimg` implementations._

-A few years ago, I was tasked with rewriting an image processing service so we could host it in an [AWS Lambda](https://aws.amazon.com/lambda/) function.
-To tell whether my new service was creating the same output as the old given an image and one or more transforms (resize to X by Y, make a circular crop, etc.), I had to inspect the images myself.
+A few years ago, I was tasked with rewriting an image processing service.
+To tell whether my new service was creating the same output as the old given an image and one or more transforms (resize, make a circular crop, change formats, etc.), I had to inspect the images myself.
 Clearly I needed to automate this, but I could find no existing Python library that simply told me how different two images were on a per-pixel basis.
 Hence [diffimg](https://github.com/nicolashahn/diffimg), which can give you a difference ratio/percentage, or generate a diff image (check out the readme to see an example).

 The initial implementation was in Python (the language I'm most comfortable in), with